Tools, techniques, and initiatives that enable a

 assembly, which in turn forces replenishment of component WIP inventory at

 upstream stages of production.
+JIT delivery -

 Life